Skip to Main Content

 Before you begin

-Before you begin your research, it is important to know that the principles of research integrity are vital to responsible use of Generative AI.
+Before you begin your research, it is important to know that the principles of research integrity are vital to responsible use of generative AI.

 Generative Artificial Intelligence (genAI) is powerful technology that employs algorithms to identify patterns in large datasets and makes use of these patterns to generate new content in a range of formats.